pacafs/custom_repr/README.md

 # Custom Repr

-A simple decorator to add pretty representation to Python classes.
+A lightweight Python library to automatically generate clean __repr__ methods for all your user-declared classes.

 ## Installation